-Quantum mechanics (QM) is a modern physics theory that models the mechanics (physics of forces and actions) at the scale of atoms and subatomic particles.
+Quantum mechanics (QM) is a modern physics theory that models the mechanics (physics of forces and actions) at the scale of atoms and subatomic particles (termed quantum scale).
 Its mechanical principles have pronounced differences from the mechanics of larger objects viewed in everyday life as modeled by Isaac Newton's theories (classical mechanics aka Newtonian mechanics).
 In particular, QM models physical actions naturally thought of as inevitable as merely having a certain probability.

 Whereas in classical mechanics, certain quantities may have any value, zero or greater, QM in some cases imposes minimal possible values (quanta), and it was developed precisely for this feature when certain observed phenomena could be explained by such a trait.
 The notion of quanta of light (photon) was developed to explain observations about the photoelectric effect, and quanta of angular momentum to explain why an electron's orbit around a nucleus has a minimal size that remains sufficiently stable so as not to (immediately) decay into a merger with the nucleus.